Leadership structure

 senior Minister of Word & Sacraments

-Phoenix URC called and ordained Michael as our Associate Minister in 2017, and he was appointed Senior Minister in 2021.
-Michael has also served as Stated Clerk of Classis Southwest U.S. and is currently on the Classical Committee for Pastoral Care.
-He and his wife married in 2013.
-They have three children.
-His other interests include backpacking, woodwork, and astronomy.
+Michael interned at Phoenix United Reformed Church for 15 months before they called him as Associate Minister in 2017 and as Senior Minister in 2021.
+He also serves the federation as a member of the Pastoral Care Committee for Classes Southwest US.
+Michael and his wife married in 2013 and have three children.
+His other interests include backpacking, astronomy, and woodworking.

 Rev. Michael Spotts